TheBigJ/designs-for-software-designers/Architectures/HexagonalArchitecture/README.md

 > Note: The actors and the core *speak* different languages.
-E.g., an external application sends a request over http to perform a core service call (which does not understand what http means); another example is when the core (tech-agnostic) wants to save data into a `mysql` database (which speaks SQL).
+E.g., an external application sends a request over HTTP to perform a core service call (which does not understand what HTTP means); another example is when the core (tech-agnostic) wants to save data into a `mysql` database (which speaks SQL).

 What helps us to make such translations are *Ports & Adapters*.